 Why is a pandemic the perfect setting for conspiracy theories to thrive?

 If you are just a little bit like me, you might also feel the need to escape reality every once in a while.
 However, no matter how hard you try, once you open your emails and are greeted by another variation of “I hope that you and your loved ones are healthy and safe during these uncertain and unprecedented times”, you will be reminded of the insecure and difficult reality we currently face.
-As much as we might want to distance ourselves from it, baking banana bread and rearranging the living room only helps to a certain degree.
-The pandemic has, so it appears, led to the rise of billions of banana bread, conspiracies and rumors.
+As much as we might want to distance ourselves from it, baking bread and rearranging the living room only helps to a certain degree.
+The pandemic has, so it appears, led to the rise of conspiracies, rumors, and a billion loaves of self-made banana bread.

 There are several approaches to explain why people fall for such theories.
 Looking at the psychological background of conspiracists, a review conducted by the University of Kent has revealed three main factors which lead people to seek conspiracy theories.
 Namely, belief in conspiracy theories seems to be driven by epistemic (understanding one’s environment), social (maintaining a positive image of the self and the social group), and existential motives (being safe and in control of one’s environment).
 In the current context, existential motives deserve a closer look.

 The human brain saves energy and time by using prior experiences to build patterns and structures which it can apply to novel situations.
 The ability to react fast and without too much effort has been essential for survival.
 While this pattern can also lead to negative prejudices and premature conclusions, it is a necessary mechanism: if we would have to consider every situation without prior knowledge, it would take us ages to do so.